 Anthony Seiler’s encounter with classical education began, in part, with a desire to avoid milking cows.
 He grew up on his family’s dairy farm northwest of Wichita and attended diocesan schools K-12.
 When it came time to choose a college, his goals were to find a rigorous, Catholic university that was far enough from home that he wouldn’t need to milk cows on the weekend.
 These conditions led him to the University of Dallas.
 His encounter there with the Church’s ancient traditions of classical education was an unlooked-for blessing.
 In the midst of a study abroad semester in Rome, these threads of the Western tradition came together for him in the realization that he could pursue education and his classes because they were interesting, not because they were a means to some other end.
 This awareness was a watershed moment in his life and has inspired him to join in efforts to bring classical education to our diocese.
 After college, his farm background and degree in political philosophy led him to serve on the staff of the U.S. Senate Agriculture Committee.
 His time away from Kansas helped him rediscover an appreciation for farming and home.
 He moved back to Wichita in 2019 both to be close enough to help with the family farm and to marry his wife, Tory, who is also from Wichita.
 As he and his wife start their young family, he is grateful for the opportunity to use his experience in advocacy and rhetoric to help share the ideas of the Catholic classical tradition in the hope that they can provide a vibrant education for their children and others in the diocese.
 In what little free time he can find between working for the local Farm Bureau and farming, he is passionate about studying history, architecture, and Shakespeare; sharing Italian dinners; and playing with his two young sons.

-This section articulates the purpose and form of Catholic classical education and the content is meant to guide the formation our school.
+This section articulates the purpose and form of Catholic classical education.
+This formal articulation is meant to guide the formation of our school.
 You can read the posts below (they are in reverse order), or you can download the full PDF vision document here.
 It is the fruit of extensive research, many drafts, and numerous fruitful and fascinating conversations–a true labor of love.
 We look forward to discussing it with you!

 - Introduction & Vision